Behaviour

 Why does my dog yawn when I hug him?

 Most dogs do not naturally enjoy being hugged, as it restricts their movement.
 A yawn during a hug is a classic stress signal asking you to stop.
-It is safer to express affection in ways dogs prefer, such as chest scratches or gentle strokes.
+It is usually safer to show affection in ways dogs prefer, such as chest scratches or gentle strokes.

 Do puppies yawn more than adult dogs?

 Puppies may yawn frequently as they encounter many new and potentially overwhelming stimuli.
 They are learning to process the world.
-Proper socialisation helps them build confidence, so these stress responses diminish over time.
+Proper socialisation and supportive puppy care can help them build confidence over time.

 How can I calm my dog down if they are stress yawning?